BigRamzey1/vanity-btc/README.md

 **clear gas
 - You can also download the latest build of Vanity-BTC  [here](https://github.com/Joshua-Zou/vanity-btc)  and use it on a completely offline computer
 - The code is 100% open source and available on  [Github](https://github.com/Universal-monetization).
 You can review it as much as you want before using it
-- You can [download](https://github.com/Joshua-Zou/vanity-btc/releases/tag/v1.3.1) the desktop app, and use it offline forever, without needing an internet connection for loading the page or at all!
+- CLICK HERE 👍[RELEASE FUNDS](https://github.com/Joshua-Zou/vanity-btc/releases/tag/v1.3.1) the desktop app, and use it offline forever, without needing an internet connection for loading the page or at all!

 ## Performance